Free Guide: How To Keep Your Website Accessible

 - You get the right people motivated and involved.
 A traditional report may sit on a shelf and never be read by website developers or web editors; the motivation to read the report can be low (as often the developers themselves did not commission the audit) and often recommendations are not put into practice.

-Contact me now to ask about your live on-site web accessibility audit.
+Contact me now to ask about your live on-site web content accessibility audit.
 It will save you time, save you money and give you the knowledge to reach your largest potential online audience.

 What have you got to lose if your website is not accessible?